Ahead of talks, North Korea says fired 'new' submarine-launched missile

 The missile was "believed to be one of the Pukkuksong models", the JCS said in a statement, referring to a line of SLBMs under development by the North.

-Tokyo said a part of the missile landed in waters within Japan's exclusive economic zone - a 200-kilometre band around Japanese territory.
+Tokyo said a part of the missile landed in waters within Japan's exclusive economic zone - a 200km band around Japanese territory.

 "The launching of ballistic missiles violates UN Security Council resolutions and we strongly protest and strongly condemn it," Prime Minister Shinzo Abe told reporters.